cvollmann-teaching/richardson/readme.md

            self.indices = _indices
            self.indptr = _indptr
    ```

-2. Implement magic methods
+2. Implement magic methods:
     1. `__matmul__(self, x : vector) -> vector`

-    - This magic method expects a vector `x` and computes the matrix--vector product
-      $A\cdot x$.
-By operator overloading, for an object `A`  of the class `csr_matrix` we
+    - This magic method expects a vector `x` and computes the matrix--vector product $A\cdot x$.
+By operator overloading, for an object `A`  of the class `csr_matrix` we then have:
-      then have:
     - `A @ x = A.__matmul__(x)`
-    - For simplicity we neglect the capability of evaluating also the matrix--matrix
+    - For simplicity we neglect the capability of evaluating also the matrix--matrix product.
-      product.
-    - Side remark: This next level of complexity can be classified into Level 2 BLAS
+    - Side remark: This next level of complexity can be classified into Level 2 BLAS routines:
-      routines:
         - https://de.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms
         - http://www.netlib.org/blas

     2. `__toarray__(self, col_dim)`
         - A method which outputs a list with the rows of the matrix (again as a list).

 3. Write appropriate test files `test_*.py` which you put into the directory `tests`

     - Create Run Configuration for your tests